zackmawaldi/Reddit-to-Instagram-posting-webapp/README.md

 ### Rights

-If you'd like to implement as similar script, feel free to fork!
-If you're going to use this project, or any aspect of it commercially, let me know first.
+If you'd like to use this script, feel free to fork it!
+If you're going to use this project, or any aspect of it, commercially, let me know first.